MIMII DUE: Sound Dataset for Malfunctioning Industrial Machine Investigation and Inspection with Domain Shifts due to Changes in Operational and Environmental Conditions: MIMII DUE Dataset

-As shown in Table \ref{tab:overview}, the data for each machine type includes six subsets, 00 through 05, called ``sections'', and each section roughly corresponds to a single product.
+As shown in Table \ref{tab:overview}, the data for each machine type include six subsets, 00 through 05, called ``sections'', and each section roughly corresponds to a single product.
 The only exception is ``fan 01'', which contains two products from the same manufacturer.
-Each section consists of data from two domains, called the source domain and the target domain.
-The source domain means the original condition with enough training clips, and the target domain means the shifted condition where only a few audio clips are available as training data.
-This data imbalance reflects the fact that, in real cases, sufficient training data for the target domain are often not available.
-The conditions of source and target domains differ in operating speed, machine load, viscosity, heating temperature, environmental noise, SNR, etc.
+Each section consists of data from two domains, i.e., the source domain and the target domain.
+The source domain means the original condition with enough training clips, and the target domain means the changed condition where only a few audio clips are available as training data.
+This data imbalance reflects the fact that, in the real world, sufficient training data for the target domain are often not available.
+The conditions of the source and target domains differ in terms of operating speed, machine load, viscosity, heating temperature, environmental noise, SNR, etc.

-The entire dataset contains more than 42000 clips, each containing 10 seconds of single-channel 16-bit audio data sampled at 16 kHz.
-As shown in Table \ref{tab:overview}, the training data for the source domain in any section consists of about 1000 clips.
-The training data for the target domain, on the other hand, contains only three clips in any section.
-Since the dataset is intended for use in evaluating unsupervised ASD, all training data are normal.
-The test data for each domain contains around 100 clips for normal and around 100 clips for real anomalous conditions.
+The entire dataset contains more than 42,000 clips, each containing 10 seconds of single-channel 16-bit audio data sampled at 16 kHz.
+As shown in Table \ref{tab:overview}, the training data for the source domain in any section consists of a minimum of 1000 clips.
+The training data for the target domain, on the other hand, contain only three clips in any section.
+Since the dataset is intended for use in evaluating unsupervised ASD, all training data are normal sounds.
+The test data for each domain contain around 100 clips each for both the normal and real anomalous conditions.
 Table \ref{tab:anomaly} lists the anomalous conditions included in the dataset.

 In the training data, attribute information for each clip (other than normal or abnormal) is indicated by its file name.
 We have made the attribute information public considering its potential use in future research on representation learning for machine sounds.